home-assistant/home-assistant.io/source/_components/modbus.markdown

   required: true
   type: integer
 name:
-  description: a name to reference this connection.
-Required when setting up multiple instances.
+  description: Name for this hub.
+Must be unique, so it is required when setting up multiple instances.
-  required: true
+  required: false
   default: default
   type: string
 timeout: